CALL FOR APPLICATIONS!

-The Winter School is an immersive experience for scholars that want to share their own unique research and learn from peers and experts with diverse approaches to investigate the human and social dimensions of emerging technologies.
+The Winter School is an immersive experience for scholars to share their own unique research and learn from peers and experts.
 The faculty at the Winter School will offer theoretical framings, analytical tools and hands-on lessons in how social science, natural science, and engineering research on emerging technologies can have a greater impact on the world.
 Participating in the Winter School will enrich your networks and provide ample opportunities to share ideas, collaborate with peers, and develop proposals to enhance the impact of your work.

 Who should apply?

-Applicants should be advanced graduate students and/or recent PhDs (post-doc or untenured faculty within 3 years of PhD at time of application) with an expressed interest in studying emerging technologies such as nanotechnology, robotics, synthetic biology, geoengineering, artificial intelligence, etc. Applicants may come from any discipline, but priority will be given to those whose research focuses on societal questions and must be demonstrably proficient in English.
+Applicants should be advanced graduate students or recent PhDs (post-doc or untenured faculty within three years of completing a PhD at time of application) with an expressed interest in studying emerging technologies such a nanotechnology, robotics, synthetic biology, geoengineering, artificial intelligence, etc. Applicants may come from any discipline and must be demonstrably proficient in English.

-The program will spend its eigth consecutive year at Saguaro Lake Ranch in Mesa, AZ with access to Sonoran Desert hiking, kayaking on Saguaro Lake, horseback riding and relaxing by the Salt River.
-Check out their website at http://www.saguarolakeranch.com/
+The program will spend its ninth consecutive year at Saguaro Lake Ranch in Mesa, AZ with access to Sonoran Desert hiking, kayaking on Saguaro Lake, horseback riding and relaxing by the Salt River.
+Check out their website at http://www.saguarolakeranch.com/.

-The program fees for accepted students will be covered by the NNCI including seven nights stay at the Saguaro Lake Ranch, all meals and local transportation from Tempe, Arizona.
-Participants will be responsible for securing their own travel to Phoenix, Arizona and should arrive in Tempe before 1 pm on January 3rd.
+The program fees for accepted students will be covered by the NNCI including seven nights at Saguaro Lake Ranch, meals and local transportation from Tempe, Arizona.
+Participants will be responsible for their own travel to Phoenix, Arizona and should arrive before 1pm on January 3rd.

-Visit http://sfis.asu.edu/winterschool to download an application and learn more about the 2020 Winter School program.
+Visit links.asu.edu/WinterSchool2022 to access the application and learn more about the 2022 Winter School program.
 Participants are requested to be fully vaccinated before they arrive at the ranch.